 And 9 times out of 10 that’s the case for most of us.

-Workarounds: Imagine you sell an adult hybrid exercise bike–
+Imagine you sell an adult hybrid exercise bike like this:

 It’s smart to assume many people looking into buying an adult hybrid bike already use other methods to workout, like running on a treadmill or running outside.

-Example: If you have a technical product your product page is likely long.
+If you have a technical product, your product page is likely long.
 Some visitors are looking for just the facts, others are interested in the complicated details.
 Give them both a voice.
-At the top of the description add a menu like this:
+At the top of the description, add a menu like this: